etedadi/web-adtrace-test/README.md

 <a id="custom-url">**customUrl**</a> `string`

-By default all requests go to adjust's endpoints.
+By default all requests go to adtrace's endpoints.
 You are able to redirect all requests to your custom endpoint

 <a id="event-deduplication-list-limit">**eventDeduplicationListLimit**</a> `number`